equine artist's reference series FAQ

 What can I do with the images in these books?

 The books are intended for usage in multiple ways.
-They are primarily intended to be used as a source and/or reference material for original artwork, but they are also Intended to be helpful for those who wish to study equine anatomy and biomechanics.
+They are primarily meant to be used as a source and/or reference material for original artwork, but they are also intended to be helpful for those who wish to study equine anatomy and biomechanics.
 As long as you are the owner of one or more of these books, you can: 1) Use all images - in full or in part - as sources and/or references for any type of original artwork.
 Both traditional and digital methods are permitted.
 2) Sell the original works you have created.
 You may also create editions from your originals, and these may also be sold.
 You may do so for as long as you wish, and you are not required to pay me any royalties.
-Owning this book is enough.
 3) There is no limit to how many works you can create, nor is there a limit to the type of art mediums you can use.
 4) Once the book is no longer in your ownership, you lose the right to create new works from the images contained in it.
 You are still free to sell works already created and you are welcome to create and sell new editions from those works.

 Is there anything that is not ok to do?

 I trust in the owner of the book(s) to use common sense and courtesy.
 Please do not do anything that may hurt the sales of the book(s), such as scanning and uploading it to filesharing sites, or adding any of the images to sites such as Pinterest or DeviantArt.
 Also (and this is important): You are not allowed to manipulate the images themselves in “artful” ways.
 Reproducing the images and applying any kind of “art effect” using digital tools and/or applications (such as Photoshop, Topaz, Filter Forge, Instagram, Prisma, Photo Lab, etc.) is strictly prohibited.
 The images are intended for use only as described above.
 Any and all rights to manipulate the images themselves in an artful manner remain strictly and fully with the author.